Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Amsterdam, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Amsterdam, we always rely on the strongest methodology we can … and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| NVM/MVA Q4 2025 Amsterdam Market Report | Official quarterly snapshot using NVM transaction data for Amsterdam. | We used this as our backbone for median prices, price per square meter, and days to sell.
-We translated these metrics into what you can buy at each budget level. |
+| NVM/MVA Q4 2025 Market Overview | Official quarterly snapshot using NVM transaction data for Amsterdam. | We used it as our main source for median prices, price per square meter, and days to sell.
+We then translated those figures into what you can buy at each dollar budget. |

-| Makelaarsvereniging Amsterdam (MVA) | Public summary from Amsterdam's largest local broker association. | We used this to cross-check market conditions like supply and pricing pressure.
-We also verified quarterly numbers in plain language against our findings. |
+| Makelaarsvereniging Amsterdam (MVA) | Largest local broker association in Amsterdam. | We used it to cross-check what is happening on the ground with supply and pricing pressure.
+We also used it to validate the quarterly PDF numbers in plain language. |

-| Dutch Tax Authority (Belastingdienst) | Official government source for transfer tax rates in the Netherlands. | We used this to calculate accurate closing cost percentages.
-We explained the difference between owner-occupier (2%) and investor (8%) rates. |
+| Belastingdienst (Dutch Tax Authority) | Official source for transfer tax rates in the Netherlands. | We used it to compute realistic closing-cost percentages.
+We also used it to explain the difference between the 2% main-home rate and the 10.4% investor rate. |

-| Rijksoverheid (Dutch Government) | Official explanation of the starter transfer tax exemption. | We used this to explain when transfer tax can be 0%.
-We showed how foreign buyers might qualify under the same conditions. |
+| Rijksoverheid (Dutch Government) | Official explanation of the starter transfer-tax exemption. | We used it to explain when transfer tax can be 0% in Amsterdam.
+We also used it to show how foreign buyers might qualify under the same conditions. |

-| Notaris.nl | Well-known Dutch notary portal explaining typical buyer costs. | We used this to benchmark typical notary deed costs.
-We cross-checked these with Kadaster and tax authority figures. |
+| Notaris.nl | Well-known Dutch notary information portal for buyer costs. | We used it to benchmark typical notary deed costs and what is included.
+We cross-checked those figures with Kadaster tariffs and the tax authority. |

-| City of Amsterdam Tax Page | Official municipal source for Amsterdam property tax rates. | We used this to estimate annual OZB property tax based on WOZ values.
-We translated this into realistic yearly ranges for typical homes. |
+| Gemeente Amsterdam | City of Amsterdam's own page for municipal tax rates. | We used it to estimate annual municipal property tax (OZB) based on WOZ value.
+We then translated that into a realistic yearly range for a typical Amsterdam home. |

-| Waterschap AGV | Official water authority for the Amsterdam area. | We used this to show annual owner costs beyond mortgage and OZB.
-We combined it with municipal items for a complete tax picture. |
+| Waterschap AGV | Official water authority for the Amsterdam region. | We used it to show the annual owner costs beyond mortgage and OZB.
+We combined it with municipal items to give an all-in annual tax expectation. |

-| ABN AMRO Expat Mortgages | Major Dutch bank explaining mortgage options for foreigners. | We used this to confirm mortgages are possible for expats with proper documentation.
-We framed what banks typically require from foreign buyers. |
+| ABN AMRO | Major Dutch bank with a dedicated expat mortgage product. | We used it to confirm mortgages are possible for expats and what banks typically require.
+We used it to frame realistic documentation expectations for foreign buyers. |

-| Rabobank Expat Mortgages | Another major Dutch bank describing international borrower options. | We used this to verify that expat mortgages are mainstream, not a single-bank exception.
-We supported our practical guidance on eligibility. |
+| Rabobank | Another major Dutch bank offering international borrower mortgages. | We used it to cross-check that expat mortgages are not a single-bank story.
+We used it to support practical guidance on eligibility and preparation. |

 Related blog posts